-Misconduct in sports organisations: How can the willingness of top athletes to report doping be increased? (since 2025)
+Misconduct in sports organisations: How to increase the willingness of elite athletes to report misconduct (since 2025).

 Project description

-The current project is being carried out in close co-operation with partners from the world of sport.
+The current project is being carried out in close cooperation with partners from the world of sport.
 The focus is on the investigation of organisational misconduct in sports organisations.
-The focus is on the topic of doping, which has become a constant dark companion of modern sport.
-In addition to analysing attitudes and willingness to engage in doping, the development of evidence-based prevention measures to increase the willingness to report doping is also part of the research.
+The main focus is on the issues of match-fixing, doping, sexual harassment and discrimination, which have become a constant dark companion of modern sport.
+In addition to analysing attitudes and willingness, the development of evidence-based prevention measures to increase the willingness to report is also part of the research.
 Existing measures and channels will be analysed and new concepts developed during the course of the project.
-There will be a close exchange with the associations and centres of competitive sport in order to strive for clean sport, practical data collection and implementation of the findings.
+In order to endeavour to ensure fair sport, practical data collection and implementation of the findings, there is a close exchange with the associations and support centres of competitive sport.

 Project goals

-• The project analyses the willingness to report doping, taking into account the respective sport-specific context.
+• The project analyses the willingness to report misconduct, taking into account the respective sport-specific context.

-• It will evaluate which reporting channels are used to report doping and which characteristics and contexts influence these decisions.
+• It evaluates which reporting channels are used to report misconduct and which characteristics and contexts influence these decisions.

 • New innovative practical prevention concepts in the context of doping are to be developed and implemented in practice.